armaanjawed/PUBGwin/README.md

 # PUBGwin
-Machine learning model that can predict the probability of winning pubg game based on data
+Machine learning model that can predict the probability of winning pubg match based on given data